guy-mograbi-at-gigaspaces/cloudify-widget-ibm-client/README.md

 ### Dependencies

-Install required dependencies by running `npm install`
+Install required dependencies by running `npm install` at the project root path.

 ### Configuration

-The application can be configured either by changing values in `/home/eliranm/dev/cloudify-widget-ibm-client/backend/appConf.js`, or by adding a private configuration file (will be ignored in the VCS).
+The application can be configured either by changing values in `backend/appConf.js`, or by adding a private configuration file (will be ignored in the VCS).
 By convention, all values in `privateConfiguration` (inside `appConf.js`) that are initialized with `undefined` are mandatory.

   - `mkdir conf && cd conf && mkdir dev && cd dev && touch meConf.js`